Source code for platypush.plugins.tensorflow

 from platypush.plugins import Plugin, action

-[docs] def __init__(self, workdir: Optional[str] = None, **kwargs): """ :param workdir: Working directory for TensorFlow, where models will be stored and looked up by default (default: PLATYPUSH_WORKDIR/tensorflow). """ super().__init__(**kwargs) self.models = {} # str -> Model self._models_lock = threading.RLock() self._model_locks: Dict[str, threading.RLock()] = {} self._work_dir = ( os.path.abspath(os.path.expanduser(workdir)) if workdir else os.path.join(Config.get('workdir'), 'tensorflow') ) self._models_dir = os.path.join(self._work_dir, 'models') pathlib.Path(self._models_dir).mkdir(mode=0o755, exist_ok=True, parents=True)
+[docs] def __init__(self, workdir: Optional[str] = None, **kwargs): """ :param workdir: Working directory for TensorFlow, where models will be stored and looked up by default (default: PLATYPUSH_WORKDIR/tensorflow). """ super().__init__(**kwargs) self.models = {} # str -> Model self._models_lock = threading.RLock() self._model_locks: Dict[str, threading.RLock] = {} self._work_dir = ( os.path.abspath(os.path.expanduser(workdir)) if workdir else os.path.join(Config.get_workdir(), 'tensorflow') ) self._models_dir = os.path.join(self._work_dir, 'models') pathlib.Path(self._models_dir).mkdir(mode=0o755, exist_ok=True, parents=True)

-@contextmanager def _lock_model(self, model_name: str): with self._models_lock: if model_name not in self._model_locks: self._model_locks[model_name] = threading.RLock() try: success = self._model_locks[model_name].acquire(blocking=True, timeout=30.0) assert success, 'Unable to acquire the model lock' yield finally: try: self._model_locks[model_name].release() except Exception as e: self.logger.info(f'Model {model_name} lock release error: {e}') def _load_model(self, model_name: str, reload: bool = False): from tensorflow.keras.models import load_model if model_name in self.models and not reload: return self.models[model_name] model = None model_dir = None if os.path.isdir(os.path.join(self._models_dir, model_name)): model_dir = os.path.join(self._models_dir, model_name) model = load_model(model_dir) else: model_name = os.path.abspath(os.path.expanduser(model_name)) if model_name in self.models and not reload: return self.models[model_name] if os.path.isfile(model_name): model_dir = str(pathlib.Path(model_name).parent) model = load_model(model_name) elif os.path.isdir(model_name): model_dir = model_name model = load_model(model_dir) assert model, 'Could not find model: {}'.format(model_name) model.input_labels = [] model.output_labels = [] labels_file = os.path.join(model_dir, 'labels.json') if os.path.isfile(labels_file): with open(labels_file, 'r') as f: labels = json.load(f) if isinstance(labels, dict): if 'input' in labels: model.input_labels = labels['input'] if 'output' in labels: model.output_labels = labels['output'] elif hasattr(labels, '__iter__'): model.output_labels = labels with self._lock_model(model_name): self.models[model_name] = model return model def _generate_callbacks(self, model: str): from tensorflow.keras.callbacks import LambdaCallback return [ LambdaCallback( on_epoch_begin=self.on_epoch_begin(model), on_epoch_end=self.on_epoch_end(model), on_batch_begin=self.on_batch_begin(model), on_batch_end=self.on_batch_end(model), on_train_begin=self.on_train_begin(model), on_train_end=self.on_train_end(model), ) ] @staticmethod def on_epoch_begin(model: str): def callback(epoch: int, logs: Optional[dict] = None): get_bus().post( TensorflowEpochStartedEvent(model=model, epoch=epoch, logs=logs) ) return callback @staticmethod def on_epoch_end(model: str): def callback(epoch: int, logs: Optional[dict] = None): get_bus().post( TensorflowEpochEndedEvent(model=model, epoch=epoch, logs=logs) ) return callback @staticmethod def on_batch_begin(model: str): def callback(batch: int, logs: Optional[dict] = None): get_bus().post( TensorflowBatchStartedEvent(model=model, batch=batch, logs=logs) ) return callback @staticmethod def on_batch_end(model: str): def callback(batch, logs: Optional[dict] = None): get_bus().post( TensorflowBatchEndedEvent(model=model, batch=batch, logs=logs) ) return callback @staticmethod def on_train_begin(model: str): def callback(logs: Optional[dict] = None): get_bus().post(TensorflowTrainStartedEvent(model=model, logs=logs)) return callback @staticmethod def on_train_end(model: str): def callback(logs: Optional[dict] = None): get_bus().post(TensorflowTrainEndedEvent(model=model, logs=logs)) return callback
+@contextmanager def _lock_model(self, model_name: str): with self._models_lock: if model_name not in self._model_locks: self._model_locks[model_name] = threading.RLock() try: success = self._model_locks[model_name].acquire(blocking=True, timeout=30.0) assert success, 'Unable to acquire the model lock' yield finally: try: self._model_locks[model_name].release() except Exception as e: self.logger.info(f'Model {model_name} lock release error: {e}') def _load_model(self, model_name: str, reload: bool = False): from tensorflow.keras.models import load_model if model_name in self.models and not reload: return self.models[model_name] model = None model_dir = None if os.path.isdir(os.path.join(self._models_dir, model_name)): model_dir = os.path.join(self._models_dir, model_name) model = load_model(model_dir) else: model_name = os.path.abspath(os.path.expanduser(model_name)) if model_name in self.models and not reload: return self.models[model_name] if os.path.isfile(model_name): model_dir = str(pathlib.Path(model_name).parent) model = load_model(model_name) elif os.path.isdir(model_name): model_dir = model_name model = load_model(model_dir) else: raise FileNotFoundError(f'Model not found: {model_name}') assert model, 'Could not find model: {}'.format(model_name) model.input_labels = [] model.output_labels = [] labels_file = os.path.join(model_dir, 'labels.json') if os.path.isfile(labels_file): with open(labels_file, 'r') as f: labels = json.load(f) if isinstance(labels, dict): if 'input' in labels: model.input_labels = labels['input'] if 'output' in labels: model.output_labels = labels['output'] elif hasattr(labels, '__iter__'): model.output_labels = labels with self._lock_model(model_name): self.models[model_name] = model return model def _generate_callbacks(self, model: str): from tensorflow.keras.callbacks import LambdaCallback return [ LambdaCallback( on_epoch_begin=self.on_epoch_begin(model), on_epoch_end=self.on_epoch_end(model), on_batch_begin=self.on_batch_begin(model), on_batch_end=self.on_batch_end(model), on_train_begin=self.on_train_begin(model), on_train_end=self.on_train_end(model), ) ] @staticmethod def on_epoch_begin(model: str): def callback(epoch: int, logs: Optional[dict] = None): get_bus().post( TensorflowEpochStartedEvent(model=model, epoch=epoch, logs=logs) ) return callback @staticmethod def on_epoch_end(model: str): def callback(epoch: int, logs: Optional[dict] = None): get_bus().post( TensorflowEpochEndedEvent(model=model, epoch=epoch, logs=logs) ) return callback @staticmethod def on_batch_begin(model: str): def callback(batch: int, logs: Optional[dict] = None): get_bus().post( TensorflowBatchStartedEvent(model=model, batch=batch, logs=logs) ) return callback @staticmethod def on_batch_end(model: str): def callback(batch, logs: Optional[dict] = None): get_bus().post( TensorflowBatchEndedEvent(model=model, batch=batch, logs=logs) ) return callback @staticmethod def on_train_begin(model: str): def callback(logs: Optional[dict] = None): get_bus().post(TensorflowTrainStartedEvent(model=model, logs=logs)) return callback @staticmethod def on_train_end(model: str): def callback(logs: Optional[dict] = None): get_bus().post(TensorflowTrainEndedEvent(model=model, logs=logs)) return callback

 [docs] @action def unload(self, model: str) -> None: """ Remove a loaded model from memory. :param model: Name of the model. """ with self._lock_model(model): assert model in self.models, 'The model {} is not loaded'.format(model) del self.models[model]